Russia faces July deadline to fix $2.2 billion trucking row

 With a TIR guarantee, a driver can take a sealed cargo across multiple borders without having to undergo customs checks each time, saving time and money.

-Russia effectively pulled out of the TIR system last July, with Russian Customs citing a 20 billion rouble ($567 million) debt owed by its national TIR association.
+Russia effectively pulled out of the TIR system last July, with Russian Customs citing a 20 billion ruble ($567 million) debt owed to its national TIR association.
 The IRU said the claim was groundless, defamatory and "a complete fabrication".

 The Moscow Arbitration Court subsequently found Russian Customs had defamed the association and found the head of Customs, Andrei Belyaninov, personally liable for not respecting the court decision.